 Since being developed by Andy Grove during his tenure as CEO of Intel, the OKR methodology has been utilized by many high-level organizations, including Google.
 Clearly, the OKR process works, but there are a few key things to keep in mind as you begin developing OKRs for your team or organization.

-First, OKRs are typically run in quarterly or annual cycles.
+First, product management OKRs are typically run in quarterly or annual cycles.
 For example, during your annual planning sessions, you can start crafting objectives you want to achieve during the coming year, then begin breaking those long-term goals down into quarterly goals that will help you stair-step your way to achieving the objective.

 Another key to crafting objectives is to make them realistic and achievable yet challenging.
 This is how companies like Google use OKRs to push the boundaries and set themselves apart as industry leaders.